FouadKom/FouadKom.github.io/_pages/about.md

   - /about.html
 ---

-I hold a Ph.D in Computer Science from the University of Tours, France.
+I hold a Ph.D. in Computer Science from the University of Tours, France.
+My research work bridges the Semantic Web, specifically Linked Open Data, with the Internet of Things (IoT) to recommend devices.
+My work was carried out at the Laboratoire d’Informatique Fondamentale et Appliquée de Tours (LIFAT) and within the context of the Center-Val-Loire Smart Loire region project.

-My research work combines between the Semantic Web, specifically Linked Open Data and the Internet of Things (IoT) for recommendation of devices.
-It is based on the utilization of semantic annotations and concepts derived from the Linked Open Data for device description as well as similarity measures for distinguishing similar devices.
+During my Ph.D., I developed extensive experience in **Java programming**, applying it to various research and practical projects over several years.
+This hands-on experience allowed me to build robust and efficient software solutions that support my research in semantic web technologies and IoT.
+Additionally, I have spent two years working as an **SQL developer**, where I honed my skills in database management, query optimization, and data integration, crucial for managing and analyzing large datasets.

-My work is carried in Laboratoire d’Informatique Fondamentale et Appliquée de Tours (LIFAT), and in the context of the Center-Val-Loire Smart Loire region project.
+Beyond my core research, I have a strong interest in **Cybersecurity**, **Machine Learning**, and **Data Analytics**.
+I have obtained several certifications in these domains, continually expanding my knowledge and staying updated with the latest advancements.
+My diverse skill set and experience enable me to approach problems from multiple angles, providing innovative solutions in both academic and professional settings.

-I'm interested in **Cybersecurity**, **Machine Learning** and **Data** with several certifications in these domains.
+With a solid foundation in both theoretical and practical aspects of computer science, I am passionate about advancing technology and contributing to projects that make a tangible impact.
+My combined expertise in semantic technologies, programming, and data management positions me well for tackling complex challenges in today's data-driven world.